 - 1. In cases involving a threat, a threat assessment will be initiated.
 In cases where actions may be criminal, RCMP will be contacted. - A parent/guardian-student-F.P.
 Walshe administrator meeting will be held with the perpetrator to discuss the seriousness of his/her actions as well as the disciplinary steps to be taken. - 3.
 Based on the severity and duration of the bullying, there will be a range of disciplinary responses that a student may face.
 Consequences may include, but are not limited behavioural support plans, assessment or evaluation, temporary suspension from the classroom, loss of hallway privileges, in-school suspension, out of school suspension, external counselling, criminal charges, and recommendation for expulsion. - 4.
-The perpetrator will be asked to give a genuine apology for the bullying behaviour. - 5.
-The perpetrator will be required to participate in an anti-bullying awareness group that has been designed to help the perpetrator understand the seriousness of his/her behaviour and to explore ways to change. - 6.
 Parents of both the victim and perpetrator will be informed of the results of the investigation.
-Due to the laws around disclosing information about other students, school staff cannot discuss specific information about the victim or perpetrator or the specific disciplinary actions taken prevent further bullying from occurring. - 7.
-After the incident, staff will continue to check-in with the perpetrator and victim to monitor the situation to ensure that the bullying does not resume. - 8.
+Due to the laws around disclosing information about other students, school staff cannot discuss specific information about the victim or perpetrator or the specific disciplinary actions taken prevent further bullying from occurring. - 5.
+After the incident, staff will continue to check-in with the perpetrator and victim to monitor the situation to ensure that the bullying does not resume. - 6.
 Both the target and the perpetrator will be offered referrals to community supports as needed and upon request.